-Also, the percentages are for only when what is said is opposed to the truth, and the body language gives away the true message.
+Also, the percentages are only for what is said is opposed to the truth, and the body language gives away the true message.

-Most likely, a detail oriented person would be interested in these ideas about non-verbal cues and may apply them easily.
+A detail-oriented person would most likely be interested in these ideas about non-verbal cues and may apply them easily.